 By the way, did you know we are also on iTunes or Apple Podcasts?
 You can subscribe to us there for free and give us a rating and a comment.

-Until then – allow yourself to dive into another culture and –
+Until then – no matter how old you are, allow yourself to make grown-up decisions and –

 Bleiben Sie absolut interkulturell!